dfinity/portal/docs/developer-docs/integrations/multi-chain/cketh-faq.md

 However, as with any blockchain technology, it's important to do your own research and understand the risks involved.

-## Can I build smart contracts that interact with CKETH?
+## Can I build smart contracts that interact with ckETH?
 What kind of functionalities can these smart contracts provide?

 Yes, you can build smart contracts that interact with ckETH on the Internet Computer.
 These smart contracts, also known as canisters, can provide a wide range of functionalities.
 Here are some of the key capabilities: